 - It is a mild cold inside so make sure to wear medium warm clothes.

 - Visiting hours take one hour including the show and spotting the things in the laboratory.
 Make sure to choose the timing as per your comfortable language.

 Birla Planetarium Other information

 The Birla Planetarium is for those who have a keen interest to learn and know the depths of the universe and new discoveries of science.
 You would be excited to know and watch the shows which would leave a magical effect on you.
 From the beginning to the end, you can experience the thrill of the show.
-It is almost like the Planetarium in London and is the second largest Planetarium in the world.
-The present modified version plays in front of you the three-dimensional show which you make you feel sitting in a spaceship and watching the universe from there.
+It is almost like the Planetarium in London and is the second-largest Planetarium in the world.
+The present modified version plays in front of you the three-dimensional show which makes you feel like sitting in a spaceship and watching the universe from there.

 This is great knowledge for the students as well as the adults.
-All updated position of planets and threats of the universe are shown, the updated news of which are directly fed from NASA.
+All updated positions of planets and threats of the universe are shown, the updated news of which are directly fed from NASA.
 You would be glad to know about the creation of the universes and how collisions have created a solar system and life on earth.
-That there is not one galaxy it h universe and thousands of galaxies are present.
+That there is not one galaxy in h universe and thousands of galaxies are present.
 And how new inventions have been saving our earth from collisions of asteroids.